gimelbrantlab/magic/README.md

 ### Arguments

-All arguments are also described via "Rscript generate.R --help"
+All arguments are also described via "Rscript analyze.R --help"

 *-i, --input_file*:
     Path to input file, described in general usage